 Hotels: Ireland is quite challenging in terms of accommodations.
 Unlike most countries, there are not a large number of big hotels.
 Instead, Ireland is full of a small, boutique hotels and B&Bs.
 We recommend looking at Booking.com for hotels, inns and B&Bs.

-Rental Car: We recommend renting cars from brand name, larger international companies, like Hertz.
+Rental Car: We recommend renting cars from brand name, larger international companies, or a comparison site like Auto Europe, which is known for its service.
 If you have a problem, they tend to be more reliable.
 Before you go, we recommend getting a copy of our book, The Essential Guide to Driving Abroad, which demystifies and simplifies the process of renting overseas.

 Travel Insurance: Ireland is an amazing destination!
 While the country is extremely safe, car accidents are common.
-For this trip, we bought travel insurance from Travel Guard can provide you with coverage for unexpected medical expenses while on a trip. because you never know what can happen.
+For this trip, we bought travel insurance from Travel Guard, which can provide you with coverage for unexpected medical expenses while on a trip because you never know what can happen.

 Booking through these sites may earn us a few pennies, at no additional cost to you.